-Rental Payments Under the Residential Tenancy Act rent is required to be paid in advance.
-Rent can be paid by direct deposit - arrange a periodical payment with your bank, internet banking, cheque, eftpos, credit card, bpay or cash.
+Under the Residential Tenancy Act rent is required to be paid in advance.
+Rent can be paid by direct deposit - arrange a periodical payment with your bank, internet banking, cheque, eftpos, credit card, or bpay (some fees may be applicable).
 If at any time you are unable to make a rental payment, on or before the due date, please make immediate contact with your Property Manager.

-Keys A duplicate key to your property is held in the office for emergency access.
-Locks may only be changed, after first obtaining permission from Schrags First National or the Landlord on the understanding that you supply us with a spare set of keys.
+A duplicate key to your property is held in the office for emergency access.
+Locks may only be changed, after first obtaining permission from First National Real Estate Bribie Island or the Landlord on the understanding that you supply us with a spare set of keys.
 Remember it is in your best interest that the office has access to your property.

 Notice to vacate when the property has been sold